Back in September, I had a misstep and fractured two bones in my foot/ankle; the navicular and talar head.

 They just take time and patience.
 It was a challenge at first, but staying off of my foot has been the key to my healing.

-On my way to work the other day, I was listening to an Oprah podcast with author Anne Lamott.
+On my way to work the other day, I was listening to a podcast with author Anne Lamott.

-Her book and three simple prayers – Help, Thanks, Wow – made so much sense to me.
+Her book and three simple prayers – Help, Thanks, Wow – spoke to me.

-“Help” is a word that I do not use often.
+“Help” is not a word that I use often.

 “Thanks” was easy